Socioeconomic status and mental health

-Numerous studies around the world have found a relationship between socioeconomic status and mental health.
+Many studies around the world have found a relationship between socioeconomic status and mental health.
 There are higher rates of mental illness in groups with lower socioeconomic status (SES), but there is no clear consensus on the exact causative factors.
-The two principal models that attempt to explain this relationship are the social causation theory, which posits that socioeconomic inequality causes stress that gives rise to mental illness, and the downward drift approach, which assumes that people predisposed to mental illness are reduced in socioeconomic status as a result of the illness.
+There are two main models that try to explain this relationship.
+The social causation theory, which claims that socioeconomic inequality causes stress that gives rise to mental illness, and the downward drift approach, which assumes that people predisposed to mental illness are reduced in socioeconomic status as a result of the illness.
+This predisposition to poorer SES can create a vulnerable environment for developing adolescents who are more likely to be negatively affected by financial instability in relation to the social causation theory.
 Most literature on these concepts dates back to the mid-1990s and leans heavily towards the social causation model.

 Social causation

 The social causation theory is an older theory with more evidence and research behind it.
 This hypothesis states that one's socioeconomic status (SES) is the cause of weakening mental functions.
 As Perry writes in The Journal of Primary Prevention, "members of the lower social classes experience excess psychological stress and relatively few societal rewards, the results of which are manifested in psychological disorder".
-The excess stress that people with low SES experience could be inadequate health care, job insecurity, and poverty, which can bring about many other psycho-social and physical stressors like crowding, discrimination, crime, etc. Thus, lower SES predisposes individuals to the development of a mental illness.
+The excess stress that people with low SES experience could be inadequate health care, job insecurity, and poverty, which can bring about many other psycho-social and physical stressors like crowding, discrimination, crime, etc.